saikpr/megadata-proposal/README.md

 # Synopsis (max 150 words)

-### Start your proposal with a short summary of the project, designed to convince the reviewer to read the rest of the proposal.

 Would you like me to reduce your mundane tasks(managerial, upload etc) such as those of uploading the data to EGA Repository.
 If yes, this is the proposal for you.